cynkra/cynkratemplate/README.md

 However note that this only applies to this exact domain and does not include subdomains like `xyz.cynkra.com`.

 Also ensure that the ACL settings are set to "public read" so the files can actually be accessed in the first place.

+## Local preview

+To see the Frutiger fonts within local previews, you need to allow CORS for localhost files.
+This setting is usually off in most browsers and will hence block resources from a different origin.
+As the fonts are served via AWS S3, the origin differs from localhost.

+For Chromium-based browsers, the "CORS Unblock" extension does the job.